shopsys/shopsys/docs/frontend-api/introduction-to-frontend-api.md

 Note that when you regenerate the keys in the future, you invalidate all issued access and refresh tokens.
 You can read more about tokens in part [authentication](./authentication.md).

-You can also configure the place from which are the data for products taken from by choosing the implementation of `ProductOnCurrentDomainFacadeInterface`.
-You can find more about this feature in [separate article](../model/front-end-product-filtering.md).

 ## Try it

 GraphQL endpoint is available directly on your online store's domain on the `/graphql/` path (ie. while running locally on Docker, it's http://127.0.0.1:8000/graphql/).